VDA5050/VDA5050/VDA5050_EN.md

 - Project Coordination
 	- Topics such as project management, integration processes, commissioning procedures, and acceptance criteria
 - Operational Responsibilities
-	- Allocation of responsibilities among operators, integrators, vehicle manufacturers, and master control suppliers for planning, operation, maintenance, and safety
+	- Allocation of responsibilities among operators, integrators, vehicle manufacturers, and fleet control suppliers for planning, operation, maintenance, and safety
 - Cybersecurity Aspects
 	- This document does not define how to ensure secure data exchange.